mcsee/Software-Design-Articles/Articles/Theory/No Silver Bullet/readme.md

 In the anniversary edition, Brooks clarifies about the use of the accidental word, dissociating it from the value of mishap and bringing it closer to the concept of chance.

-At the same time, it revisits the importance of buying software packages instead of producing them and highlights the progress of object-oriented programming, although noting that it does not generate advantages of great orders of magnitude.
+At the same time, it revisits the importance of buying software packages instead of producing them and highlights the progress of object-oriented programming, although noting that it doesn't generate advantages of great orders of magnitude.

 The author goes back to focus on the underestimation of software reuse as opposed to the systematic construction of solutions to the same problems.